KTH/kth-node-appinsights/README.md

 Example:
 `{ name: "my-app", level: 30, msg: "the important part" }` will be reduced to just `"the important part"`.

+### Telemetry Sampling

+Used to reduce the amount of telemetry collected, primary used to reduce cost.
+Enable with option `samplingPercentage`.
+Default is 100% = everything is collected.

 ### Track operations for Agenda jobs